SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 1. Traditional Western [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) system [12-EDO](https://en.xen.wiki/w/12edo) faces serious problems.
 Strictly speaking, its harmony does not sound quite harmonically.
 The basic sense of harmony is based on fundamental physical and mathematical principles independent of a particular culture.
 At the same time, [transpositional equivalence](https://en.wikipedia.org/wiki/Transposition_%28music%29#Transpositional_equivalence) is impossible to achieve with strict harmonics -- in my previous article, [I tried to explain it](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard#heading.rational-and-irrational-numbers).
 However, hearing the defects require a pretty well-trained ear.
 So, here is the first principle: with microtonal systems, it's possible to play music, which sounds very traditional, but more with improved harmony.
 At the same time, it's possible to play something very different and unusual.

-1. The historical musical instrument tuning and tonal systems can be considered microtonal in the following sense: they cannot be rendered using the modern common practice approach and 12-tonal tonal system, 12-EDO.
+1. The historical musical instrument tuning and tonal systems can be considered microtonal in the following sense: they cannot be rendered using the modern common practice approach and the 12-tonal system, 12-EDO.
 However, they cannot be approximated very well using microtonal systems.
 Those historical systems are usually more refined in terms of musical harmony.
 The problem with these systems is the fixed tonality of a music piece, and the lack of *transpositional equivalence*, so arbitrary [*transposition*](https://en.wikipedia.org/wiki/Transposition_(music)) is impossible.
 The rendering of historical tonal systems can be considered as actual, in particular, for so-called [*historically informed performance*](https://en.wikipedia.org/wiki/Historically_informed_performance).

 1. In non-Western cultures, the microtonal approach is more actual.
 Traditional tuning systems can have more tones than twelve, they can use different principles rather than EDO.
 Microtonal Fabric helps to render any of those systems.
 For example, the application Microtonal Playground (source code: "playground") contains the implementation of Indian [sruti](https://en.wikipedia.org/wiki/Shruti_(music)), traditional Chinese, and other systems.
 Microtonal Playground deserves a separate article.